Kristina Gjerde: Sargasso Sea Alliance

 The Sargasso Sea Alliance (founded 2010) looks to protect the health and productivity of the Sargasso Sea.
 It looks to serve as a model for ways to achieve protective status for areas beyond national jurisdiction.
 She published Lessons from the Sargasso Sea in 2016.
 In 2016 the Northwest Atlantic Fisheries Organization closed the Corner Rise Seamounts and New England Seamounts to bottom fishing.

 High Seas Alliance

 The High Seas Alliance (founded 2011) is a partnership of organisation that conserve the high seas through international cooperation and governance.
 They work with global leaders, non-governmental members and the International Union for Conservation of Nature.

 Deep Ocean Stewardship Initiative

 The Deep-Ocean Stewardship Initiative (founded 2013) use stake-holder workshops, publications and surveys to engage experts in law, policy, economics and conservation.
 They work with national and global policymakers, as well as educators and civilians.

 Gjerde won the 2018 Boat International Media Visionary Ocean Award.

 Publications

 Gjerde has published in many journals including the Journal of Marine and Coastal Law, the Ocean Yearbook, and Science.

-Family

-Gjerde was born in 1957 and is the daughter of Hildegard Huntsman and Marion Wilbur Gjerde.
-She is married to Adam de Sola Pool and has a son.